6 Pro Tips to Design a User-Friendly Business Directory That Drives Engagement

 Post-Launch Maintenance

 Regular updates and fixes maintain user trust.
-Establish a systematic process for:
+Establish a systematic process for validating and updating business information, removing defunct businesses, addressing reported issues, and implementing performance improvements.

 Maintaining a business directory is more marathon than sprint.
 I’ve seen too many directories launch with great fanfare only to become digital ghost towns a year later.
 The most successful ones treat ongoing maintenance as equally important as the initial development phase.